 Gravel biking concepts develop off-road routes that utilize regional landscape features to offer a challenging riding experience and meet current cycling trends.

-Are you interested in the interaction of the individual paths in the network?
+Curious about how users and trails interact within a network?
 Using monitoring tools, we measure frequencies and visualize the intensity of use of trails by different user groups.

 Conflict analyses in trail tourism examine the interactions between different user groups or between users and the environment in order to identify potential conflict points and address them proactively.
 Hybrid frequency monitoring, which provides reliable user data, can be used to make decisions based on user intensity, speed and numbers.